-Thank you for your purchase of a state-of-the-art Watts Reverse Osmosis (RO) water treatment system.
-Water quality concerns are quickly becoming more of a focus for the public.
-Lately you may have heard about contaminants in the drinking water, such as arsenic, chromium, cryptosporidium or Giardia.
-There may also be some local water issues in your area such as high levels of lead and copper.
-This Watts water treatment system has been designed and tested to provide you with high-quality water for years to come.
+Thank you for your purchase of a state of the art Watts Pure Water Reverse Osmosis (RO) water treatment system.
+Water quality concerns are becoming more of a focus for the public.
+You may have heard about contaminants in the drinking water, such as Arsenic, Chromium, Cryptosporidium or Giardia.
+There may also be some local water issues such as high levels of Lead and Copper.
+This Watts Pure water treatment system has been designed and tested to provide you with high quality drinking water for years to come.
 The following is a brief overview of the system.